geekyarthurs/console_image_editor/README.md

 ### Installation

-Dillinger requires openCV and PIL to run properly.
+Samuel's Edit requires openCV and PIL to run properly.

 Install the dependencies and devDependencies and start the server.
 Refer to this link to install opencv [Install OpenCV](https://docs.opencv.org/3.4/d2/de6/tutorial_py_setup_in_ubuntu.html)